sfarrens/pyralid-template/README.md

 The Pyralid template is designed to enable users to quickly package a Python project.
 After following the set-up instructions you should be able to automatically run CI tests and generate API documentation for your code.

+See [pyraliddemo](https://github.com/sfarrens/pyraliddemo) for a demo package created with the Pyralid template.

 ## Contents

 1. [Set-Up](#Set-Up)